 The prices are a bit more expensive here than other cafes, but you’re paying for so much more than just coffee and cake.
 You’re paying for the entire experience and you’ll be hard pressed to find another cafe equal to its splendor and eating here is the ultimate foodie experience in Vienna!

 Drooling yet?
 Heart pounding?
 I sure hope so!

 Highly Recommended: Central Surprise and a cup of Earl Grey Tea or the Maria Theresia

 Address: Herrengasse 14, 1010 Wien, Austria in the Palais Ferstel, on the corner of Stauchgasse

 Website: Café Central

-In Vienna, Café Sacher, found in the Hotel Sacher, is an institution and offers another chance to escape to the 19th century with its red damask walls and staff who wear authentic style, starched pressed uniforms.
+In Vienna, Café Sacher, found in the Hotel Sacher, is an institution in Austria and therefore one of the most important coffeehouses in Vienna and offers another chance to escape to the 19th century with its red damask walls and staff who wear authentic style, starched pressed uniforms.
 The cafe has cozier rooms that are smaller and still offer that formal presentation.

 Franz Sacher became famous for his Sachertorte, a chocolate cake filled with apricot filling is so good, you won’t want to miss this yummy cake!
 Created or a reception given by Austrian State Chancellor, this cake has been eaten by everyone from Emperor Franz Joseph, Queen Elizabeth II and Prince Phillip to John Lennon and Yoko Ono.